Code-For-Others/look-for-posts-on-reddit-where-people-want-to-help-others/README.md

 Then just run the program.
 You can either execute,
 `python3 email_posts` to search the subreddits for all search parameters at the top of the file and then email them to you.

+### Github authentication

+You may want to install `gh` on the command line, and then create a new personal token using `gh auth login`.
+This allows you to run `git push origin main` to push your commits to the main branch.

 ## How I use this

 I save posts for my future self to look at, then I hide the posts to filter them out of future results.